digitaldrummerj/digitaldrummerj.me/content/blog/2016/preparing-a-presentation.md

 I have done a bunch of conference talks and brown bag sessions this year (~45 in the past 2 years) and here is how I prepare for those talks.
 Sorry that the reply is a little long but I wanted to make sure you had a process to get started with.
 Remember that this is my process and you have to find what works best for you.

-Here are the phases that I go through:

-* Table of Contents Placeholder
-{:toc}

 There is no set time for how long each phase takes.
 It all depends on the presentation and the length of it.
 I have had talks where I spent several weeks working on it while other talks were done in less than a day.

 You can see a good number of my presentations at [Presentations by Justin](http://slides.com/digitaldrummerj "http://slides.com/digitaldrummerj")